 An electric toothbrush can be an investment, so it’s important to consider what factors are most crucial before making a purchase.
-Consider our recommended models if you feel ready to select an electric toothbrush, or continue reading to learn more about features and factors to consider.

 As each electric toothbrush arrived at the BestReviews lab, we checked packaging, instructions, and whether or not an initial charging period was required before it could be used.

 We noted whether each toothbrush was oscillating or sonic.

 We also took into consideration the number and kind of brush heads supplied and how long they were reported to last.